 An employer can dismiss an apprentice who does not have the ability to do their apprenticeship.
 For example, because of ill health.

-The employer should only dismiss an apprentice if they can show the capability issue is preventing them from teaching the apprentice.
+The employer should only dismiss an apprentice if the issue is preventing them from teaching the apprentice.
+They must also:

 Following a fair procedure